-Additionally, any malfunctions caused by the use of incompatible equipment are not covered by our official warranty.
+Additionally, any malfunctions caused by the use of incompatible equipment are not covered by our extended 2 year warranty.

-If you are struggling with effectively cleaning larger welds and hard-to-reach areas, you can always expect to find a suitable solution among our brush accessories.
+If you are struggling with effectively cleaning larger welds and hard-to-reach areas, you can always expect to find a suitable solution among our wide selection of brush accessories.

 Our double and triple brush adaptors combined with appropriate shrouds and wands will significantly improve the speed of your weld cleaning.

 Steel structures containing numerous cross-sections and corners are best treated with the help of our helpful angle adaptors.
 We also offer special Pipe brushes intended for cleaning the inside of pipes and tubes.